Skip to Main Content

 Script supervisors anchoring French continuity

-Here is how this works in practice.
-In France the role carries the title scripte.
-The discipline runs deep — many of the script supervisors we book trained on the job at AFAR-affiliated features or graduated through La Fémis scripte tracks before moving into series and high-end commercial work in Paris, Lyon, and Marseille.
-They run lined scripts, daily progress reports, and edit notes in the format your post house.
-Eclair, Hiventy, M141 — expects, and they keep timing, eye-line, prop, and wardrobe scene matching intact across long shoot blocks and split units.
+In France the role carries the title scripte, and the craft runs deep.
+Many of the supervisors we book trained on the job at AFAR-affiliated features.
+Others came through La Fémis scripte tracks, then moved into series and high-end commercial work in Paris, Lyon, and Marseille.
+They run lined scripts, daily progress reports, and edit notes in the format your post house — Eclair, Hiventy, M141 — expects.
+Across long shoot blocks and split units, they keep timing, eye-line, prop, and wardrobe continuity intact.

-Here is the short of it.
-What this looks like on the floor is a scripte who reads the director's intent before they have to ask, flags missing coverage.
-While there is still time to grab it, and feeds the editor an ordered set of notes that compresses the first-cut workflow.
-We staff scriptes who are bilingual French-English for global shoots, comfortable on VFX-heavy series where shot tracking has plate logs and camera data, and familiar with multi-camera reality and broadcast workflows that demand a different note rhythm than narrative drama.
+On the floor, this looks like a scripte who reads the director's intent before being asked.
+They flag missing coverage while there is still time to grab it.
+They then feed the editor an ordered set of notes that speeds the first cut.
+We staff scriptes who are bilingual French-English for global shoots.
+They are at home on VFX-heavy series, where shot tracking carries plate logs and camera data.
+They also know multi-camera reality and broadcast work, which needs a different note rhythm than drama.

 ACT 03